Skip to content

 Create a new file anywhere on your system (e.g., C:/forms/test.yml on Windows or ~/forms/test.yml on Linux).

-2. Add this content to the file:
+2. Add this content to your file:

 yml